 Note that only Altitude Qualifying Miles earned on flights operated by Air Canada, Air Canada Express (including its predecessors, such as Jazz) and Air Canada Rouge (since 1988) are included in this total.
 Flights operated by other airline partners, including the Star Alliance member airlines, as well as promotional AQM, do not apply.

 You can reach Air Canada Altitude status based on the number of Altitude Qualifying Miles or Altitude Qualifying Segments earned on eligible flights operated by Air Canada, Air Canada Express, Air Canada Rouge and the Star Alliance member airlines between January 1 and December 31, 2019.
 Note that you will also need to complete the Altitude Qualifying Dollars (AQD) requirement.
+All 2019 Air Canada Altitude statuses will be updated by March 01.
 Following the conclusion of the qualification period, your status will be valid for the next benefit year after you have been invited to choose your Select Privileges.

 With the launch of Air Canada Altitude, we changed how we refer to Air Canada Status Miles and Air Canada Status Segments.
 Now they are known as Altitude Qualifying Miles (AQM) and Altitude Qualifying Segments (AQS), respectively.